l-dfa/csd_notes/docs/source/96_cwb.rst

 .. code:: console

-   # login using ssh client to previous inet addr
-   yum update                                         # on feb.2019 this loads kernel 0:2.6.32 el6.x86-64
-   yum install vim                                    # for my comfort yum install wget                                   # to download from web yum --enablerepo=extras install epel-release       # we'll need the extra repository ... yum install dkms                                   #   ... to load more easily a compiled new kernel yum groupinstall "Development Tools"               #       and dev.tools (c compiler, include files ...) wget http://homepages.inf.ed.ac.uk/perdita/cwb/CWBEXPORTDIR/xccscwb.x86-linux.gz   # getting the intel+linux CWB image yum install glibc-2.12-1.212.el6.i686              # we need this one because we work in centos 6 (ver.5 is no more supported), and CWB uses it gunzip xccscwb.x86-linux.gz                        # decompressing the archive (NOTE: this command deletes the compressed archive)
+   wget http://homepages.inf.ed.ac.uk/perdita/cwb/CWBEXPORTDIR/xccscwb.x86-linux.gz   # getting the intel+linux CWB image
+   yum install glibc-2.12-1.212.el6.i686              # we need this one because we work in centos 6 (ver.5 is no more supported), and CWB uses it gunzip xccscwb.x86-linux.gz                        # decompressing the archive (NOTE: this command deletes the compressed archive)